 What is the Vancouver Women’s Library?

-The Vancouver Women’s Library is a free library, resource network, and community space for and by women and girls.
-We encourage intergenerational, intercultural conversations through our reading room, events, and programming, and believe in continuing the legacy of women-run bookstores, presses and libraries.
+We are a free lending library, resource network, and community space for and by women and girls.
+We encourage intergenerational, intercultural, multilingual conversations through our reading room, events, and programming, and believe in continuing the legacy of women-run bookstores, presses and libraries.
 Our membership has grown to over 400 women and girls in just one year, and our collection has expanded from 80 titles to well over 2000 and counting, in a variety of languages very much in demand.
 We are especially proud of our growing Spanish language collection and programming, with plans to expand multilingual children’s programming through collaboration with multilingual members and volunteers.

 Who started the library and who runs it?

 Two young women, who didn’t have much to offer other than a love for women’s writing, started this project with an idea and their own collection of books.
 Thanks to the support of their community of friends and loved ones who donated their labour, time, resources, and invaluable insights and feedback, it has since blossomed into a community of passionate bookwomen.
 Currently the VWL is sustained by a dedicated team of over 30 volunteers.
 To learn more about the women behind the library, please send us an email: hello at vancouverwomenslibrary.ca.

 How is the Vancouver Women’s Library funded?